Roadworks to be aware of in Norfolk this week

 The road is closed between 7.30am and 5pm from Monday to Friday.

-In Norwich, from April 4, work will begin on a new roundabout which will be built between St Faiths Road and Fifers Lane.
+In Norwich, work has started on a new roundabout which will be built between St Faiths Road and Fifers Lane.

 Sweet Briar Road remains closed for repair work after part of the embankment collapsed.